resbaz/resbaz2019/sydney/workshops.md

 For a sense of how THATCamps generally run, see their <a href="http://thatcamp.org/">main site</a>.

+## Visualisation in Python

+Learn visualisation in Python using the Seaborn and the Matplotlib libraries.

+## Visualisation in R

+Learn visualisation in R using the ggplot2 package

 ## Librarian and Research Support Stream

 This program includes 6 dedicated workshops for librarians and research support staff